 A 100% attendance is required in class as well as completion of all on-line requirements.
 Credit will not be given for any weekend seminars, video taped seminars, correspondence seminars or "gained experience" outside of our program.
 Please note that no form of audio or visual reproduction of any lectures, labs, or notes is permitted.

 The cost of the program is $6675.00 CAD + 13% HST.
 A minimum (non-refundable) deposit of $950.00 + 13% HST must accompany the application.
 The balance of $5725.00 + 13% HST is due on or before the onset of any on-line or in-person classes.

 The student will receive a mail by email confirming their reservation once all applicable admission requirements have been fulfilled.

 This program is approved by both the College of Animal Chiropractors(CoAC) and the American Veterinary Chiropractic Association(AVCA).
-On successul completion of the program, veterinarians will receive certification as Veterinary Spinal Manipulative Therapists(VSMT) and chiropractors will be certified Animal Chiropractors(CAC).
+Upon successful completion of the program, veterinarians will receive certification as Veterinary Spinal Manipulative Therapists(VSMT) and chiropractors will be certified Animal Chiropractors(CAC).